 Subject to payment of fees; the learner will receive this either on completion of the course in person or in the mail within 28 days of the course completion.

 Assessment is conducted via a detailed portfolio of evidence, workbook, questions and written scenarios to support your claim for RPL.
-Further information about the RPL process will be explained prior to enrolment with any of our training assessor.
+Further information about the RPL process will be explained prior to enrolment with any of our training assessors.
 Where you and your Impact assessor can identify if there are any requirements for further training, you may choose to do this through the completion of individual units (at an additional fee).

 Suggested pathways for further study after completion of this qualification include: